DeclanChidlow/vale.rocks/src/photography/bee-on-finger.md

 aperture: 1.8
 ---

-This little bee was a very good subject and sat on my finger for a good 15 minutes before I set him down.
+This little bee was a very good subject and sat on my finger for a good 15 minutes before I set them down.